rafael-g-depaulo/obsidian-vault/RPG/R20/Paladins, Entities & Contracts/index.md

 ### Miracle DC
 The DC to resist your miracles is equal to **8 + proficiency bonus + Miracle casting attribute mod.**

+## Blessings
+Entities also have blessings, which are Feats that only their paladins have access to.